TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

   bar: int;
 }
 ```
-We can see here that the Templefile features a `#provider` annotation in the project block.
+Here, the `#provider` annotation marks that this project is being orchestrated, with the framework provided in the argument.
-This is how we specify that our project uses orchestration, the name in the argument specifies which framework we are generating for.

-The currently supported frameworks are:
-* Docker Compose
-* Kubernetes

-All of the frameworks are generated to share a common toolchain, so that usage is the same no matter which you choose.
+All of the frameworks are generated to share a common deployment script that does all the heavy lifting, so that usage is the same no matter which you choose.

-## Kong API Gateway

-An API Gateway is an infrastructure component designed to be the entry point to your application.
-It receives all requests from the user, performs actions like verifying their authentication, and then forwards the request to the correct microservice.

-Temple makes use of the existing [Kong API Gateway](https://docs.konghq.com/2.0.x/getting-started/quickstart/) for this purpose, and automatically generates all the configuration it requires.

-An API Gateway provides a single entry point into your project infrastructure, meaning it can direct requests to deployed services whether they are on a single machine or multiple machines.
-To do this, requests need to be addressed to Kong's URL.
-Temple's tooling automatically sets this URL into an environment variable called `$KONG_ENTRY`.

-As previously mentioned, Kong also handles some end-user authentication, when it's used in your project.
-See the [Authentication](authentication) Guide for full details of this.
+This includes the [Kong API Gateway](https://docs.konghq.com/) for ingress, which is detailed [below](#kong-api-gateway)

 ## Docker Compose